irsbugs/irsbugs3.github.io/pages/streisand-docs/README.rst

 target, the reference text is not repeated.
 This is useful for references with long text or throw-away references, but the target should be kept close to the reference to prevent them going out of sync.

-asda   AS AS as  AS AS

-asasd asd asd sa sad as dasd asd